Philainel/discord-activity-color-bot/misc/HowDoesItWork.md

 # How does it works

 n - current role 0 <= n <= A
 m - current points, 0 <= m <= 1
 A - roles count

+n = mA
-n = mA, m depends on messeges percentage and calculates every message with one hour cooldown.
+m depends on message percentage and calculates every message with one hour cooldown.
 Bot register every messages with 5-seconds cooldown and deletes messages older than one week.

 There're three ways to calculate m (x - messages percentage):